-ENGL 110 Critical Reading and Writing (minimum grade C-) 3 First Year Exp erience (see p.
-64) 4 Discovery Lea rning Experience (see p.
-64) 3 Three credits in an approved course or courses stressing multi-cultural, ethnic, ~

-(see College of Arts and Sciences standards, pages 91-97)
+ENGL 110

+UNIVERSITY REQUIREMENTS Critical Reading and Writing (minimum grade C-)

+Three credits in an approved course or courses stressing multi-cultural, ethnic, 3 and/or gender-related course content (see p.
+62-65) This course also can be used in the breadth requirements BREADTH REQUIREMENTS (see College of Arts and Sciences standards, p.
+93-98)
-Group A: Understanding and appreciation of the creative arts and humanities 3

-(Foreign language requirement may be substituted for a Group A requirement) 3

-Group B: The study of culture and institutions over time 3
+Group A: Understanding and appreciation of the creative arts and humanities (Foreign language requirement may be substituted for a Group A requirement) Group B: The study of culture and institutions over time.